elemusma/lws-siq/plugins/gravity-forms-zero-spam/readme.txt

 You can enable a spam summary report email.
 This email will be sent to the email address configured in the "Spam Summary Email" setting on the Gravity Forms "Forms" menu, click Settings, then click the Zero Spam tab.

 == Changelog ==

+= 1.4.4 on October 15, 2024 =

+* Improved: Submissions by users who have the capability to edit Gravity Forms entries are no longer processed by Zero Spam (thanks for the idea, @richardjb62!)
+* Fixed: Use GMT time for spam summary email reports to make sure the report is sent at the correct time

+= 1.4.2 & 1.4.3 on October 10, 2024 =

+* Improved: Sanitized form ID in JavaScript
+* Modified: Changed the text domain for strings to `gravity-forms-zero-spam` to match the plugin slug
+* Fixed: Added missing Text Domain header for translation

 = 1.4.1 on November 10, 2023 =